 The letters in this volume, written from 1941 to 1978, trace Brooks’s development from fledgling historian to recognized authority.
-Serving as a biography of her interactions with her contemporaries, this selection of letters provides a new perspective on Brooks’s personality and growth as a scholar.
+Serving almost as an autobiography of her interactions with her contemporaries, this selection provides a new perspective on Brooks’s personality and growth as a scholar.
 Richly detailed, chatty, and covering a wide array of subjects, the letters afford an important glimpse into Brooks’s struggles, concerns, and interests.

 Craig Smith is a retired archaeologist living in the Salt Lake Valley.
 His interests include the archaeology and history of the West.
 In addition to many archaeological publications, he has contributed historical articles to the Utah Historical Quarterly, BYU Studies, Overland Journal, and Journal of Mormon History.